centrifuge/documentation/docs/chain/get-started/run-node.md

     b) On MacOS: `brew install openssl cmake llvm`
 2. Install Rust: `curl https://sh.rustup.rs -sSf | sh`
 3. Make sure that you are using the latest Rust stable by default: `rustup default stable`
-4. Install nightly for WASM support: `rustup update nightly`
+4. Install nightly for WASM support:
+    ```
+    RUST_TOOLCHAIN=nightly
+    rustup update $RUST_TOOLCHAIN
+    ```
+5. If above does not work, use:
+    ```
+    RUST_TOOLCHAIN=nightly-2020-08-16
+    rustup update $RUST_TOOLCHAIN

+    rustup toolchain install $RUST_TOOLCHAIN
+    rustup default $RUST_TOOLCHAIN

+    rustup target add wasm32-unknown-unknown --toolchain $RUST_TOOLCHAIN
+    ```

-5. Add the WASM target: `rustup target add wasm32-unknown-unknown --toolchain nightly`
+6. Add the WASM target: `rustup target add wasm32-unknown-unknown --toolchain $RUST_TOOLCHAIN`
-6. Clone centrifuge-chain: `git clone -b release-v1.1.0 git@github.com:centrifuge/centrifuge-chain.git`
+7. Clone centrifuge-chain: `git clone -b v2.0.0-rc6.0 git@github.com:centrifuge/centrifuge-chain.git`
-7. Change directory: `cd centrifuge-chain`
+8. Change directory: `cd centrifuge-chain`
-4. Optional - run the tests: `cargo test --all`
+9. Optional - run the tests: `cargo test --all`
-5. Build Centrifuge Chain: `cargo build --release`
+10. Build Centrifuge Chain: `cargo build --release`
-6. Ensure you have [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) installed (can be on another machine).
+11. Ensure you have [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) installed (can be on another machine).
-7. Generate a new key pair with subkey that will be used as your node-key: `subkey generate`.
+12. Generate a new key pair with subkey that will be used as your node-key: `subkey generate`.
 Make sure you save the output in a safe place.

 The node is now built and available in `target/release/centrifuge-chain`.